 Ever since I was young, I was interested in interaction design, particularly in the interaction between humans and technology.
 After graduating from high school, I decided to study Human Technology in higher professional education, but I really missed a challenge.
 When I obtained my first-year certificate without any problems, I decided to actively seek a challenge and started studying Creative Technology at the University of Twente.
 The mix of creative, social and technical aspects in Creative Technology appealed to me.
 You receive a very comprehensive education.
 For instance, I found out that in addition to interaction design, I am also very interested in management and IT.

 I chose the University of Twente because it is the only university where you can study Creative Technology.
 It is also a very entrepreneurial university.
-Many students become active in extracurricular activities, for example by becoming board members of one of the many student associations, or they organize activities for fellow students.
+Many students become active in extracurricular activities, for example by becoming board members of one of the many student associations, or they organise activities for fellow students.
 This means that you can also pursue personal growth in addition to your studies.

 Creative students often devise innovative solutions.
 You can directly apply the knowledge you have acquired in projects.
 In addition to the projects, you learn to program, design, and manage, and you refine your skills in mathematics.
 I recently took a subject with students from Stanford University.
 In a project team with these students, we conducted research aimed at improving a well-known professional videoconferencing system.
 We conducted user research, we held interviews and we built a prototype.
 It was so much fun and very educational!